Josso7/the-pipe/README.md

    `npm install`
  2. Start the front end server from react-app directory `npm start`
  ThePipe should automatically open in a new tab using your default browser.
 If not, navigate to localhost:3000

-Migrate and seed your database from within Python's virtual environment
 # Home Page
 ![DB Schema](https://github.com/Josso7/the-pipe/blob/main/wiki-images/the-pipe-home-page.png)
 # Video Page